KOTOR-Community-Portal/mod-builds/content/k2/full.md

 Ensure to only use this if on the most recent Steam/GoG patch, or if having manually applied the Aspyr patch to your game!
 Also ensure your executable is a fresh copy with no edits: it CANNOT have a 4GB/Large Address Aware patch already applied to it (this mod adds that patch).
 Finally, please note that **this mod cannot be utilized on the Mac Appstore version of the game**, since it doesn't launch via an executable; for Mac Appstore players, you will unfortunately need to play without these fixes.
 Since your games will not have the capacity to use 4GB of RAM, we recommend against utilizing the "Ultimate" series of upscales included later in this install, as a stability measure.
 Without the upscales, the Mac Appstore version should still be able to run the rest of the build without memory issues.

 When attempting to run this executable, Windows/your antivirus might attempt to block it, because it's an unsigned executable.
-The patch is made by a trusted member of the community, I have used it myself and can vouch for it, and the source code is publicly available [HERE](https://github.com/J0-o/kotormods/tree/main/C3-FD_patcher)--please feel assured that this program is safe, and you can override Windows/your AV and run it.
+The patch is made by a trusted member of the community, I have used it myself and can vouch for it, and the source code is publicly available [HERE: C3-FD_patcher](https://github.com/J0-o/kotormods/tree/main/C3-FD_patcher)--please feel assured that this program is safe, and you can override Windows/your AV and run it.
 When running 3C-FD, select your game's executable and choose to apply all patches except the borderless windowed patch (this patch is not inherently incompatible with the builds, but because it is currently experimental I recommend not using it).

 ___